sgiehl/piwik-plugin-FlagCounter/README.md

 __The image is not displayed.
 What can I do?__

 Maybe you have some kind of access restriction for your Piwik like http auth.
+The Url needs to be public accessible, or at least accessible to those, who should be able to see the counter.

 __How can I display the counter for all data in the past__